 Mongolia Growth Group's properties are located in the Downtown and the Central Business District of Ulaanbaatar.
-Within the financial statements, MGG classifies properties in each of the following categories; Investment Properties, Property and Equipment, and Other Assets/Prepaid Deposits.
-Fluctuations in the values of the Corporation's property portfolio during the quarter can be attributed to changes in valuations, properties purchased and sold, and the change in value of the functional currency (Mongolian Tögrög) versus the Canadian dollar.
+Within the financial statements, MGG classifies properties in each of the following categories; Investment Properties, Property and Equipment, and Other Assets.
+Fluctuations in the values of the Corporation's property portfolio during the year can be attributed to changes in valuations, properties sold, and the change in value of the functional currency (Mongolian Tögrög) versus the Canadian dollar.